 Where able to our older learners will have an opportunity to spend time in our onsite independent flat where they will practice the life skills they have learnt.

-The school nurse is based in a purpose-built health centre and is available during school hours.
+We have a purpose-built health centre available during school hours.
 All care staff are trained in first aid and handling medicines in a care environment.
 They are available after school hours and overnight If your Learner requires medical attention for smaller medical matters.
 In an emergency Brighton children’s hospital is a 10 minute walk away.